2021 Cuban protests: Cubans and Cuban-Americans

 The Cuban government mainly blamed the unrest on the United States and the embargo, whose sanctions "have restricted trade with Cuba since 1962" and "were tightened under former US President Donald Trump" in 2019, as stated by the BBC.
 Cuban officials stated that online propaganda, coupled with scarcity created by sanctions, amounted to a "destabilisation campaign", and Carlos Fernandez de Cossio, head of United States affairs at the Cuban foreign ministry, stated that the internet is now "being used as part of warfare against Cuba"; the government also acknowledged faults on its part.

 On 14 July 2021, the BBC reported that on the government news website Cubadebate several readers "laid the blame for the crisis on US sanctions, which have contributed to the island's dire economic situation and shortages."
 One reader said: "The only help that Cuba needs to ask for is for them [the US] to take away the blockade [sanctions]."
 Another reader was quoted as saying: "I just want to point out that the indiscipline and the lack of responsibility and oversight is not the fault of the blockade or the Yankees.
 It is ours alone."
 Some Cuban-Americans expressed their belief that shortages does not explain protests and that they were mainly about freedom.
 As reported by NBC News, "while conservatives and Republicans are known for a more hard-line stance against Cuba, some progressives have been denouncing the Cuban government's tough stance against activists' calls for greater freedom of expression."
 In 2013, a Cuban dissident uncovered Operation Truth, a secret state program described by the dissident as "enlisting students to attack those criticizing the government online" according to The Guardian; some dissident journalists reportedly received hate messages on social networks.

-The percentage of people trusting the Cuban government also dropped after the protests.
-A survey conducted by researchgate.net website shows that 56.7% do not trust the leadership of the Communist Party in dealing with the pandemic; and 51.4% do not trust the information officially published by the press about COVID-19.